ADDICTION ALCHEMY FIELD GUIDE:

 You have been asking and we have been listening!
 So many of you are reaching out

-to learn about the recovery medicine wheel and how you can have these gatherings in your
+to learn about the Universal Medicine Wheel for Soul Recovery, and how you can have these gatherings in your

-you easy to follow steps to facilitate your own Addiction Alchemy Recovery Wheel gatherings.
+you easy to follow steps to facilitate your own Addiction Alchemy Inner Journey

 naming of a clan is a very sacred process.
 It is not dictated by the